A Breakdown of the Most Widely Respected Interior Design Certifications

 LEED (Leadership in Energy and Environmental Design)

-Designers who are particularly interested in sustainability may be interested in certifications offered by the U. S. Green Building Council (USGBC).
+Interior designers who are particularly interested in sustainability may be interested in certifications offered by the U. S. Green Building Council (USGBC).
 You may have heard of LEED.
 LEED is an acronym for Leadership in Energy and Environmental Design.
-The USGBC gives LEED certifications to building projects at various levels, depending on the degree of sustainable practices the design of that building achieves
+The USGBC gives LEED certifications to building projects at various levels, depending on the degree of sustainable practices the design of that building achieves.

 To earn either a LEED Green Associate or LEED AP credential, a designer must pass a rigorous exam and complete continuing education within topic areas related to sustainable building practices.